etiennedevaux/planner/README.md

 # 2 Responsive Mockup

+The site itself will have three main pages and two auxilliary pages.

+The three main pages are:

+* Home Page - engage the user, give a brief context and main call to action.

+* Flight Parameters Page - allow the user to enter their qualifications, the drone they intend to fly and then to tell them what categories of flight are permitted.

+* Flight Location Page - give geographic information about their intended location.

+The two auxilliary pages are:

-The site itself will have three main pages, a link to open an external service in a Javascript generated page and a help link that will generated a new page with an embedded  YouTube video that walks a user through the key functionality of the site.
+* Drone Safety Map - a link to open an external service in a Javascript generated page, giving flight specific information.

+* Help Page - a new page with an embedded  YouTube video that walks a user through the key functionality of the site.

 The three main pages need to be adapted for the different devices.
 The two generated pages will open in a small window on the desktop version and will open as separate full screen tabs on tablets and mobile phones.

-Desktop use is probably the main means of access to the site, but the site does need to be available on tablets and mobile phones.
+Desktop use is the main means of access to the site, but the site does need to be available on tablets and mobile phones.

 The page designs shown below evolved during the development process, with iterative adaptation of the scope.
 Earlier versions are on GitHub.
 The mockups were created using the [Pencil Project Wireframe Designer](https://pencil.evolus.vn/), the source files are on GitHub should collaborators wish to revisit them.